FreitagUlke/ansible-advanced-class-My/README.md

    git config --global core.autocrlf input
 ```
 - Clone this repo: `git clone https://github.com/dsnyder0pc/ansible-advanced-class.git`
+- Copy the directory 'ansible-advanced-class' to 'ansible-advanced-class-My'
+- edit the Vagrantfile,
+  - change name of machines with the prefix my-
+  - add the new my-db-and-web-1 for a machine with db and web server at the same machine

-- Change directory to the repo folder (eg., `cd ansible-advanced-class`)
+- Change directory to the repo folder (eg., `cd ansible-advanced-class_My`)
 - run `vagrant up` to launch guests

 You'll start with three new virtual machines: